These pages do not apply outside the Great Britain.

 Firstly, remember that other types of Equality Act claim can apply, as well as the reasonable adjustment duty (see above Duties on exam boards).

 Turning though to the reasonable adjustment duty on exam boards, the duty is unusually wide.
 It seems that the reasonable adjustment duty can apply to the question of what competence standards are being assessed, as well as to the process of assessing them.
 'Specifications' (below) made by regulators can limit what reasonable adjustments need to be made.
-However, the specifications made (or proposed, in the case of Scotland) do not alter this principle.
+However, the specifications made do not alter this principle.
 The specifications do not exclude competence standards generally from the reasonable adjustment duty.

 So for example, if fluency or clarity of speech were a competence standard being assessed by an exam board, it seems that this could be subject to the reasonable adjustment duty.
 Actually, the point will often not be important in practice.
 Even if the competence standard were excluded from the reasonable adjustment duty, there could well be a claim for 'discrimination arising from disability' or indirect discrimination unless the exam board shows that the objective justification defence is met.